haroon-ali-dev/Full-Stack-Project-Assessment/README.md

 ## :heavy_check_mark: Solution
 This application utilizes web scraping techniques to extract and save essential YouTube video data.
 By using this application, the business can ensure accurate and up-to-date information for their clients, streamline their video management workflows, and ultimately provide a more seamless and efficient service.

+## :page_facing_up: Features
+- Register and login.
+- Add YouTube videos to a database with various details by web scraping the YouTube servers.
+- View list of videos.
+- Increase and decrease ratings.
+- Delete videos.

 ## Tech Stack
 HTML, CSS, JavaScript, React.js, Node.js, PostgreSQL, GCP App Engine, GCP Cloud Build, GCP Cloud Storage, GCP App Engine Admin API, GitHub Actions, AWS RDS